-In May 1986, a movie named Top Gun was released and it made Tom Cruise a movie icon and superstar.
-You've probably heard of the movie (and seen it), but did you know that much of the movie was shot in San Diego?
-Some locations are long gone, but others still exist and are revered by the legions of "Top Gun" fans.
-Here is a list of San Diego spots seen in the film, many of which can still be visited around town.
+In May 1986, "Top Gun" arrived in movie theaters and quickly turned Tom Cruise into a movie icon and superstar.
+You've most likely have heard of the film (if not seen it), but did you know that much of the movie was shot in San Diego?
+While some locations are long gone, others still exist and are revered by the legions of "Top Gun" fans that flock to the sites when they, like Maverick, "Feel the need...the need for speed."

-Now the Marine Corps Air Station Miramar, the former Naval Air Station at Miramar was for years known as Fighter Town U.S.A. and the home of the Top Gun training school.
-The base is not readily accessible to the public, but if you're in the area along Mirarmar Road and I-15, you can see fighter jets doing maneuvers in the sky (but maybe not the F-14s from the movie).
+Now the Marine Corps Air Station Miramar, the former Naval Air Station at Miramar was for years known as Fighter Town U.S.A.—the home of the "Top Gun" training school.
+The base is not readily accessible to the public, but if you're in the area along Miramar Road and I-15, you can see fighter jets doing maneuvers in the sky (but maybe not the F-14s from the movie).

-The venerable rib joint became iconic in filmdom because of this scene, and is now a tourist attraction, even after a major fire.
+The venerable rib joint became iconic in filmdom because of this scene and is now a tourist attraction.
 According to the owners, a location director was downtown, saw the place and stopped in for a beer.
-He liked the vibe, told director Tony Scott and Scott asked if they could close for a day of filming.
+He liked the vibe, told director Tony Scott, and Scott asked if they could close for a day of filming.
 And the rest is film history.

 This little cottage in Oceanside was the house where Kelly McGillis' character, Charlie, lived.
 But the scene where Maverick and Charlie are sitting on the patio was actually filmed on the Paramount Studios lot.
 The house, in need of restoration, is in an area slated for redevelopment, where a resort complex is planned.
 Because of the house's popularity, the structure is planned to be incorporated into the developer's plans.

-The former Naval Training Center is now the mixed use development called Liberty Station, but in the Top Gun era, it was still the place where Naval recruits went through boot camp training.
-Many of the historic buildings along the NTC Promenade on Old Decatur Road are similar -- if not the same -- as some of the exterior scenes from the movie, including the scene where Charlie runs after Maverick to his motorcycle after a classroom briefing.
-There was also a memorable scene where Cruise follows McGillis into a bathroom at a bar -- this was filmed at NTC in the USO Building (no longer there).
+The former Naval Training Center is now the mixed-use development called Liberty Station, but in the "Top Gun" era, it was still the place where Naval recruits went through boot camp training.
+Many of the historic buildings along the NTC Promenade on Old Decatur Road are similar—if not the same—as some of the exterior scenes from the movie, including the scene where Charlie runs after Maverick to his motorcycle after a classroom briefing.
+There was also a memorable scene where Cruise follows McGillis into a bathroom at a bar—this was filmed at NTC in the USO Building (no longer there).

-The Plunge is a huge indoor pool at Belmont Park in Mission Beach and is where the locker room scenes in Top Gun were filmed (where Iceman, played by Val Kilmer, confronts Maverick about being a cowboy).
+The Plunge is a huge indoor pool at Belmont Park in Mission Beach and is where the locker room scenes in "Top Gun" were filmed (where Iceman, played by Val Kilmer, confronts Maverick about being a cowboy).

 This facility, which is on the very tip of Point Loma, is run by the Coast Guard and not readily accessible to the public.
 Not to be confused with the Cabrillo National Monument lighthouse, this working lighthouse is on one of the most picturesque spots in San Diego County and includes three main structures that house Coast Guard officers.
-In Top Gun, this is where Viper (Tom Skerritt) lives and is visited by Maverick (Cruise) in one scene.
+In "Top Gun", this is where Viper (Tom Skerritt) lives and is visited by Maverick (Cruise) in one scene.
 You can spot the lighthouse from certain vantage points above at the Cabrillo Monument.